afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w6-notes.md

 **Summary**

-- In this video, we reviewed the difference between kinematic and dynamic models as well as the bicycle model that we introduced in course one.
+- In this lesson, we reviewed the difference between kinematic and dynamic models as well as the bicycle model that we introduced in course one.
 - From there, we discussed how to compute trajectories for a given model and set of control inputs using our trajectory propagation algorithm.
 - This algorithm will come in handy when we develop the rest of our motion planner in this module.
-- Hopefully, this video has given you some insight on how to take a robot's kinematic model and generate a trajectory for it given arbitrary inputs.
+- Hopefully, this lesson has given you some insight on how to take a robot's kinematic model and generate a trajectory for it given arbitrary inputs.

 ### Lesson 2: Collision Checking

 **Learning Objectives**

-- In this video, we'll discuss the methods that we can use to ensure our motion plans don't collide with obstacles in the environment while we're making progress towards our goal.
+- In this lesson, we'll discuss the methods that we can use to ensure our motion plans don't collide with obstacles in the environment while we're making progress towards our goal.
 - This step is clearly crucial in maintaining the safety of our autonomous car while it's driving.
-- Specifically by the end of this video, you should understand some of the challenges of online collision checking.
+- Specifically by the end of this lesson, you should understand some of the challenges of online collision checking.
 - You should also understand to collision checking methods, swath-based collision checking, and circle-based collision checking.
 - Finally, you should understand some of the hazards posed by imperfect information and discretization errors, and understand how we can mitigate these issues with conservative approximations.